KevLin2358/ZombieRunner/README.md

 <h2>Background</h2>
 This is a 2D platformer where the player is running for their life.
-The object of this game will be to reach the end goal without touching the darkness.
+The object of this game will be to reach the end goal without touching the zombies.

 1) If the zombies touch the player, the player will lose.
-2) The zombie horde will be constantly moving from the left forcing the player to move.
+2) The zombie horde will be constantly moving from the left forcing the player to move the right.

 <h2>Functionality & MVPs</h2>
 <ul>